 Is MarginProbe® right for me?

 Depending on your cancer diagnosis, your doctor will recommend a lumpectomy or a mastectomy to treat your cancer.
-If your cancer is being treated with a lumpectomy then MarginProbe can give you greater confidence that your surgeon will remove all the cancer in your first surgery.
+If your cancer is being treated with a lumpectomy then MarginProbe can give you greater confidence that your surgeon will have more information to determine if all the cancer is removed in your first surgery.
 Watch the videos to learn more about how patients benefit from MarginProbe.

 Ductal Carcinoma in Situ (DCIS) can be a challenge for a surgeon to identify during surgery because it doesn’t form a lump so the surgeon can’t feel or see it.
 MarginProbe has been proven to be equally as effective in identifying DCIS as it is in identifying invasive cancers.
 Watch the videos to learn more about DCIS and how surgeons overcome the challenges with DCIS during surgery.